-The companies in the index earned $1.8trn after tax in the past year.
-They paid out $499bn in dividends and $981bn in buybacks, and issued $69bn worth of equity.
+The companies in the index earned $1,627bn in the past year, down $31bn from last fortnight.
+They paid out $506bn in dividends, bought back $986bn worth of shares, and issued $71bn of equity.

-Government bond prices rose.
-Yields, which move the opposite way to prices, fell as inflation expectations did.
-The yield on a ten-year US Treasury bond, a critical variable analysts use to value financial assets, dropped 16 basis points (bp) to 3.5%.
-Investors expect inflation to average 2.1% over the next decade, down 10bp from the rate they expected last fortnight.
+Government bond prices dropped.
+Yields, which move the opposite way to prices, rose with inflation expectations.
+The ten-year Treasury yield, a critical financial variable, climbed 11 basis points (bp) to 3.9%.
+Investors expect inflation to average 2.4% over the next decade.
+That's 9bp higher than the rate they expected last fortnight.

-Hence, the real interest rate, the difference between yields and expected inflation, declined 6bp to 1.4%.
-These inflation-adjusted rates are up two percentage points in the past year.
+The real interest rate, the gap between yields and expected inflation, increased by 2bp to 1.5%.
+These inflation-adjusted rates are up over two percentage points in the past year.

-The equity risk premium (ERP), the extra return investors demand to buy stocks instead of risk-free bonds, rose 21bp to 5.4%.
-It’s now 57bp higher than where it was a year ago.
-In addition, the cost of equity, the total annual return these investors expect, rose 5bp to 9%, 2.2 percentage points higher than last year.
-These expected returns are also roughly in line with the long-term average.
+The equity risk premium (ERP), the extra return investors want to buy stocks instead of bonds, fell 29bp to 4.9%.
+It’s now about the same as it was a year ago.
+The cost of equity, the total annual return these investors expect, also fell 18bp to 8.8%.
+These expected returns are a little above their long-term average.